 The agenda for each meeting will be posted on the Commission’s webpage at least 10 days prior to the Committee meeting, pursuant to the Bagley-Keene Open Meeting Act.

-The agenda and related materials for each regular meeting shall be mailed or provided electronically to each member of the Committee no later than seven (7) calendar days before the regular meeting.

 601 DEFINITIONS OF AGENDA ITEMS

 An agenda item is a written proposal for consideration and possible action by the Committee and is intended to enact procedures for the Committee or to formally execute the right and responsibilities of the Committee as provided in The Accreditation Framework.